kanelbulleblogs/kanelbulleblogs.github.io/_posts/2026-06-11-kanel-bulles-wager.md

 Then came the frantic readings - Reddit posts, research papers and a bunch of short YouTube clips I stumbled across but none really got to me.
 I will take the liberty and post a word to word for the wager which I found on a reddit thread
 Pascals wager word to word is -

->Either God exists, or He does not.
+>Either God exists, or He does not
+>
 >When we live, we either choose to believe that He exists or not to believe— this is our wager.

 >Regardless of whether God exists or not, it is simply better to believe in God.
+>
-If we believe in God, we either:
+>If we believe in God, we either:
->receive Heaven (if He exists) orcease to exist after death (if He does not).If we do not believe, we either:
+>receive Heaven (if He exists) orcease to exist after death (if He does not).
+>
+>If we do not believe, we either:
->suffer Hell (if he exists), orcease to exist (if he does not).
+>suffer Hell (if he exists), or cease to exist (if he does not).

 Bonkers right ?
 For a moment I saw stars - wait a minute the whole constellation in daylight , met my ancestors for a brief.
 This left me traumatized for a whole day.